Aditi3/git-best-practices/README.md

 ### 3. Commit early, commit often

-It is better to work in small chunks and keep committing your work, instaed of waiting to make it perfect.
+It is better to work in small chunks and keep committing your work, instead of waiting to make it perfect.
 If you are working on a feature branch that could take some time to finish, it helps you keep your code updated with the latest changes so that you avoid conflicts.

 ### 4. Pull request norms